InterLinked1/lbbs/README.rst

 sshd, telnetd, Apache web server, etc. If these are present, you will need to resolve the conflict, as only one program can bind to a port at any given time.

-How can I run SSH and SFTP on the same port?
+Can I run SSH and SFTP on the same port?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, this is not possible, but hopefully this limitation will be fixed soon.
+Yes (and, in fact, you must, if you wish to enable both).
+Originally, SSH and SFTP were provided by 2 independent modules.
+They are now combined allowing for same-port usage, which users expect.

 How does the container enviornment (isoexec handler) work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~